2019 Complete Track & Field Clinic

 Allyson Thomas (UMass - Lowell)

-John Hepp (Oberlin College - Ohio)
+John Hepp (Oberlin College)

 Nash Oven (Robert Morris University)

-(Associate Clinician) Earned USATF Level II Coaching Certifications in Sprints, Hurdles & Relays and Throws.
+(Featured Clinician) Earned USATF Level II Coaching Certifications in Sprints, Hurdles & Relays and Throws.
 Oven's group of throwers and sprinters saw greater success in his second season as four athletes qualified for the NCAA Regional Championships, two in the hammer, one in the javelin and one in the intermediate hurdles.
 During the indoor season Oven coached Kevin Argauer to an All-East Coast performance in the 35lb weight throw and during the outdoor season he guided Gabriella Rinehart to All-East Coast honors as a freshman in the women's hammer throw.
 Rinehart's throw at the ECAC Championships qualified her for the USATF Junior National Qualifying standard.
 Before Robert Morris University, he served a one-year stint at Slippery Rock University working closely with the throwers and developing three student-athletes into national qualifiers.